Lane formation in an active particle model with chirality for pedestrian traffic: Introduction

-When it comes to pedestrians’ behaviours, similar findings have been reported.
-A study comparing the effects of handedness on the side preferences among pedestrians in the USA and UK showed that it is affected by handedness \cite{Scharine,McBeath}.
-The side preference exists in daily life in different situations and is closely related to the lane formation, as it can affect the type and order of lane formation \cite{Meyers,Takimoto,Jia,Li2015}.
+Similar findings have been reported for pedestrian behavior.
+A study comparing the effects of handedness on side preferences among pedestrians in the USA and UK showed that side preferences are affected by handedness \cite{McBeath,Scharine}.
+Side preferences exist in daily life in different situations and are closely related to lane formation, as they can affect the type and order of lane formation \cite{Meyers,Takimoto,Jia,Li2015}.

-Investigation of left-right preferences for the counterflow of pedestrians in corridors showed that right-handed pedestrians have a greater preference to walk on the right side of a corridor by evading collision efficiently \cite{Mu2016}.
-In Ref. \cite{Yang2008} a cellular automata model has been used to study the left-right preference of pedestrians.
+Investigation of left-right preferences for the counterflow of pedestrians in corridors showed that right-handed pedestrians have a greater preference to walk on the right side of a corridor by evading collisions efficiently \cite{Mu2016}.
+In Ref. \cite{Yang2008} a cellular automata model was used to study the left-right preference of pedestrians.
 The authors observed the formation of two lanes with opposite velocity directions and a strong dependence of the total pedestrian flux on the degree of the left-right preference, modelled by the probability bias to move to the right or left cell.
+In \cite{lftrans,lfphysa} right/left drift rules were introduced as a modification of the driving force.
+However, the model proposed in \cite{lftrans} does not describe all the aspects of the observed experiments.

+In this study, we consider this natural side preference and introduce a new type of interaction between pedestrians.
+Namely, we explicitly add the chirality force to the social force and analyze its impact on pattern formation for two opposite pedestrian flows in a long corridor.
+We demonstrate that with increasing pedestrian density and enhancing chirality force, the system undergoes a couple of dynamic phase transitions: one from disordered motion to motion with several lanes, and another -- from several lanes to two-lane motion.
+We also demonstrate that our model can qualitatively explain the experimental results of Guo et al \cite{lftrans}.

+The remainder of this paper is organized as follows.
+In the next Section II we specify the model and simulation details.
+In Sec.
+III, we discuss the dynamic phase diagram, describing the state of the system.
+In Sec.
+IV, we present a qualitative theory of the observed phase transitions.
+In Sec.
+V, the results of the motion in a ring-shaped corridor are presented.
+Finally, in Sec.
+VI, we summarize our findings.